ggerganov/llama.cpp/README.md

 Now has **BACKWARDS COMPATIBILITY** with ALL 3 versions of GGML LLAMA models, all ALPACA.CPP models, all versions of GPT4ALL.CPP models, and can run GGML older GPT-J.CPP models too.
 I also use a bunch of tricks to make subsequent prompt processing with shared ancestry much faster than the parent repo does.

 ## Usage
-- [Download the latest release here](https://github.com/LostRuins/llamacpp-for-kobold/releases/latest) or clone the repo.
+- [Download the latest release here](https://github.com/LostRuins/koboldcpp/releases/latest) or clone the repo.
-- Windows binaries are provided in the form of **llamacpp-for-kobold.exe**, which is a pyinstaller wrapper for **llamacpp.dll** and **llamacpp_for_kobold.py**.
+- Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for **koboldcpp.dll** and **koboldcpp.py**.
 If you feel concerned, you may prefer to rebuild it yourself with the provided makefiles and scripts.
 - Weights are not included, you can use the `quantize.exe` to generate them from your official weight files (or download them from other places).
-- To run, execute **llamacpp-for-kobold.exe** or drag and drop your quantized `ggml_model.bin` file onto the .exe, and then connect with Kobold or Kobold Lite.
+- To run, execute **koboldcpp.exe** or drag and drop your quantized `ggml_model.bin` file onto the .exe, and then connect with Kobold or Kobold Lite.
 - By default, you can connect to http://localhost:5001
-- You can also run it using the command line `llamacpp-for-kobold.exe [ggml_model.bin] [port]`.
-For info, please check `llamacpp-for-kobold.exe --help`
+- You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
+For info, please check `koboldcpp.exe --help`
 - If you are having crashes or issues with OpenBLAS, please try the `--noblas` flag.

 ## OSX and Linux
 - You will have to compile your binaries from source.
 A makefile is provided, simply run `make`
 - If you want you can also link your own install of OpenBLAS manually with `make LLAMA_OPENBLAS=1`
-- After all binaries are built, you can run the python script with the command `llamacpp_for_kobold.py [ggml_model.bin] [port]`
+- After all binaries are built, you can run the python script with the command `koboldcpp.py [ggml_model.bin] [port]`

 ## Considerations
 - Don't want to use pybind11 due to dependencies on MSVCC